jessbreckenridge/helpscoutci/README.md

 - Codeship: Previous experience ruled this out, due to lack of capabilities.
 - Circle CI: See above.
-- Solano CI: Reccomended, but not used.
-Decided to give it a try.
+- Solano CI: Reccomended, but I had not previously used.

 Solano CI seemed to have solid documentation, capabilities for multiple languages, supported upto 4 workers on it's 14 day trial.
 Due to this I chose to test it out.

-I scaffolded the existing PHP demo for elastic beanstalk.
-I used a variable in the code to display the message "Automation for the People".
-This was due to difficulting finding a unit test frameworks for HTML.
+I them performed the following actions:

+- I created a simple test page with the words "Automation for the people"
+- I instantiated a boilerplate Beanstalk configuration with a cloudformation template.
+I have saved this template in the cloudformation directory.
-The load balancer was configured to check for a 200 status before switching instances into the load balancer.
+- ELB was configured to check for a 200 status before swapping the new instances into the load balancer.

 ## Workflow